maxxiimo/the-front-end-manifesto/Slicing and Dicing Mockups.md

 NOTE: Leave a placeholder for your navigation, we will work on this in the next step.

-So starting with the header, and don't forget to use your magnifying tool to really see what's going on.
+So starting with the header (don't forget to use your magnifying tool to really see what's going on):

 1. Grab the logo.
 Trim any excess transparent space around the logo.
 In Photoshop use "Image/Trim..." and save it in your assets/images/logo directory as logo.gif and logo.png.
 In Photoshop use "File/Save for Web and Devices...".